Dayton, TX77535

 Property Listings — Dayton, TX

-As of Aug '25 and according to Realtor.com, the median days on market for a home in Dayton, TX is 58.
-This is an increase of 1.0% from last year.
-This indicates that homes are sitting on the market about the same amount of time than last year.
-The percentage of listed homes with a reduced price is 28.0%.
-This is a large percentage of inventory, suggesting a lot of supply pressure on home prices.
+As of Nov '25, Realtor.com reports that the median days on market for a home in Dayton, TX is 68.
+This is a increase of 8.0% from last year, suggesting that homes are sitting on the market longer than last year.
+The percentage of listed homes with a reduced price is 21.0%, representing a small inventory and little supply pressure on home prices.

 MetricZip Code AverageYear over Year % Change